Mexico's tequila industry sees China fueling export boom

 Most of Mexico’s oldest and largest tequila-producing haciendas are now controlled by foreign owners, many of whom already have a presence in China.

-The Hacienda San Jose del Refugio, sandwiched between the rolling hills speckled with blue agave plants that encircle the small town of Amatitan near the western Mexican city of Guadalajara, is owned by Brown-Forman Corp., the U.S. maker of Jack Daniel’s whiskey.
+The Hacienda San Jose del Refugio, sandwiched between the rolling hills speckled with blue agave plants that encircle the small town of Amatitan near the western Mexican city of Guadalajara, is owned by Brown-Forman Corp.
+(BFb.N), the U.S. maker of Jack Daniel’s whiskey.

 The leafy, sun-dappled estate is home to Mexico’s second-largest tequila producer, Herradura.
 The hacienda, which also produces the El Jimador brand of tequila, is already gearing up for the China push.